-If the CV does not contain all items, the nominator should fill in the online form the information in the Contributions text box (this will be available in the software system when the Call opens).
+If the CV does not contain all items, the nominator should fill in the information in the Contributions text box in the online form (this will be available in the software system when the Call opens).

 - A nominator can put forward only one candidate up for nomination in each award category. (as of 2020)

 - Each award shall be made from time to time as circumstances warrant with no more than one award recipient per year.